 - Heart health

 It is important to stay hydrated, and water isn’t the only way to achieve that goal.
-But some times the foods and beverages we ingest can work against our hydration goals.
+But sometimes, the foods and beverages we ingest can work against our hydration goals.

 What is a diuretic, and why does it matter?

 A diuretic helps your body get rid of sodium and water.
-Generally, diuretics come in pill form (called water pills), and they often time works by forcing the kidneys to release sodium into the urine.
+Generally, diuretics come in pill form (called water pills), and they often time work by forcing the kidneys to release sodium into the urine.
 Most water pills are prescribed for people who have high blood pressure, glaucoma, or edema.

 Caffeine is a mild diuretic.
-The caffeine in your mug of coffee (or tea) might cause you to use the bathroom more often than a glass of water, but a thorough, in-depth study by Sophie C. Killer, Andrew K. Blannin, and Asker E. Jeukendrup shows the diuretic effect experienced at this level is NOT enough to offset the value of the water intake.
+The caffeine in your mug of coffee (or tea) might cause you to use the bathroom more often than a glass of water.
+Still, a thorough, in-depth study by Sophie C. Killer, Andrew K. Blannin, and Asker E. Jeukendrup shows the coffee diuretic effect experienced at this level is NOT enough to offset the value of the water intake.
 In fact, the subjects in the study drank up to four cups of coffee and did not experience lower levels of dehydration due to coffee intake.

 Is caffeine bad?

 There are also negative side effects from caffeine.
-Coffee increases the amount of acid in your stomach which could lead to heartburn or stomach upset.
+Coffee increases the amount of acid in your stomach, which could lead to heartburn or stomach upset.
 It can decrease the rate of absorption of some minerals, like calcium, and in some people, it increases blood pressure.
 And don’t underestimate the jittery effects too much caffeine can have on you.
 Sleep is as important as proper hydration.

 Coffee is fine, but if you want to skip all the side effects, water is a better beverage to keep you at peak hydration levels.
 If you decide to add coffee or other caffeinated beverages into your diet, make sure your doctor checks your heart health and blood pressure.